bert2/microscope/README.md

 ## Known issues

 - Instructions are not updated automatically on code changes.
 Use the "Refresh" button in the details view to update the instructions manually.
-- The "Refresh" button is not an option, in case a CodeLens could not be created for the method (e.g. when there are compiler errors in the project).
-In that case you still have to close and re-open the source file after the errors have been fixed.
+- The "Refresh" button is not available in case a CodeLens could not be created for the method (e.g. when there are compiler errors in the project).
+In that case you have to fix the compiler errors and then either close and re-open the source file or dock the CodeLens popup with the button in the top right of the details view.

 ## Contributing